hotosm/oeg-reporter/docs/setup-development.md

 * Copy the example configuration file to start your own configuration: `cp example.env .env`.
 * Adjust the `.env` configuration file to fit your configuration.
-* Make sure that you followed the setup for the [git repository configuration](/docs/git-repository-setup.md) and the [media wiki configuration](/docs/mediawiki-instance-setup.md) for properly set the variables in the `.env` configuration file.
+* Make sure that you followed the setup for the [git repository configuration](/docs/git-repository-setup.md) and the [MediaWiki configuration](/docs/mediawiki-instance-setup.md) for properly set the variables in the `.env` configuration file.
 Also, it is necessary to configure the `AUTHORIZATION_TOKEN` environment variable that is used in the requests authorization:
     - `MEDIAWIKI_BOT_NAME`=bot_name
     - `MEDIAWIKI_BOT_PASSWORD`=bot_password
     - `WIKI_API_ENDPOINT`=https://your-wiki.org/api.php